 Step 4 - Decide whether you want short-term or full sick pay insurance

-There are two types of income protection insurance, short term income protection that will pay out for a maximum of one, two or five years and full income protection which can pay out until retirement.
-Full income protection is roughly two to three times more expensive than short term income protection but remember, it has the potential to pay out significantly more if you stop working and are unable to return to work for a long period of time.
+There are two types of income protection insurance, short-term income protection that will pay out for a maximum of one, two or five years and full income protection which can pay out until retirement.
+Full income protection is roughly two to three times more expensive than short-term income protection but remember, it has the potential to pay out significantly more if you stop working and are unable to return to work for a long period of time.

-Below we provide an example of the total premiums and total potential payout for a short term income protection plan vs a full income protection plan.
+Below we provide an example of the total premiums and total potential payout for a short-term income protection plan vs a full income protection plan.
 The figures below assume you make a claim and are never well enough to return to work.
-The figures are based on a healthy 30-year-old office worker who needs £1,500 per month cover on an 8-week deferred period (claim is accepted after month 3)
+The figures are based on a healthy 30-year-old office worker who needs £1,500 per month cover on an 8-week deferred period (the claim is accepted after month 3)

-Table comparing the cost and potential payout of short term income protection vs full income protection
+Cost comparison and the potential payout of short-term income protection vs full income protection

 |Potential payout||£18,000 *||£36,000 *||£625,500*|

-*assuming you get ill and are never able to return to work
+*assuming your illness or injury means you are never able to return to work

-It is worth noting that you can claim multiple times under both short term and full income protection insurance.
+It is worth noting that you can claim multiple times under both short-term and full-term income protection insurance.
 We explain exactly how this works later in this article